 Luhmann looks at trust in terms of its function in society (Luhmann 1988).
 An individual's decision to place trust or distrust in something or someone reduces the complexity in their social world because their decision functions as a way to pursue their actions rationally (Luhmann 1979).
 For instance, if an individual makes a conscious decision to trust in their government, they can pursue their decision to vote based on rational choice.
-As a citizen who is constantly reliant upon decisions regarding systems or institutions that are run by the government, placing trust in their government, they are likely to trust in the systems, institutions, and policies controlled by government.
+As a citizen who is constantly reliant upon decisions regarding systems or institutions that are run by the government, placing trust in their government reduces the complexity of subsequent decisions; if they trust their government, they are likely to trust in the systems, institutions, and policies controlled by government.
 Luhmann argues that systems (social systems7) need to reduce complexity in order to function properly and with increasing complexity, the need for assurances through trusting relationships grows accordingly (Borch 2005).
 Put simply with regards to the above example, as new policies and regulations are set by the government that are often beyond the understanding of the lay person